 Essay on a Critique of Life and a Science of Practice

-MAURICE BLONDEL (1861–1949) was born in Dijon, France and educated at the École Normale Supérieure.
-He defended his thesis, L’action, in 1893 at the Sorbonne.
+Maurice Blondel (1861–1949) was born in Dijon, France and educated at the École Normale Supérieure.
+Blondel’s defended his thesis, L’action in 1893 at the Sorbonne.
 Blondel at first was refused a university position on the grounds of having taken an improperly religious position in his philosophy, but finally received a professorship in Aix in 1897.

 Oliva Blanchette is professor of philosophy at Boston College.